 We may not be able to fully implement our business strategies or realize, in whole or in part within the expected time frames, the anticipated benefits of various new business, growth or other initiatives.
-Our business strategies and initiatives, including increasing our home service plan penetration, delivering superior customer experience, growing our supplier network of independent contractors, continuing digital innovation, leveraging dynamic pricing, providing customers access to our high-quality, pre-qualified network of contractors for on-demand home services, developing a world-class data platform and pursuing selective acquisitions, are subject to significant business, economic and competitive uncertainties and contingencies, many of which are beyond our control.
+Our business strategies and initiatives, including increasing our home warranty penetration, delivering superior customer experience, growing our supplier network of independent contractors, continuing digital innovation, leveraging dynamic pricing, providing customers access to our high-quality, qualified network of contractors for on-demand home services and pursuing selective acquisitions, are subject to significant business, economic and competitive uncertainties and contingencies, many of which are beyond our control.

 In addition, our financial performance is affected by changes in the services and products we offer to customers.
 We may incur significant costs to implement our strategies, service and product offerings, which may not succeed in increasing revenue, growing our customer base or growing profitability.
+For example, in 2023, our business underwent significant transformation as we undertook rebranding initiatives in connection with the launch of our Frontdoor app.
+We cannot provide any assurance that these rebranding initiatives will be effective.
 An unsuccessful execution of strategies, including the rollout of new, or the adjustment of any existing, services or products or sales and marketing plans, could cause us to reevaluate or change our business strategies and could have a material adverse impact on our reputation, business, financial position, results of operations and cash flows.